prof-rossetti/nyu-info-2335-201905/projects/freestyle/implementation.md

 --- | --- | ---
 Satisfies Proposed Requirements | Addresses a problem discussed in the previously-delivered requirements document, in a manner generally consistent with the plan discussed in that document | 10%
-Uniqueness and Individuality | Exhibits creativity, and a unique set of functionality | 10% User Experience | Provides a simple, pleasant, and intuitive experience for the user, free of idiosyncrasies | 10% Documentation | Contains a comprehensive README file | 10% Licensing | Contains an appropriate LICENSE file | 5% Security | Excludes sensitive information and credentials | 10% Quality | Simplified to remove or minimize code duplication | 10% Quality | Contains relevant automated tests | 10% Quality | Deployed to a continuous integration (CI) server | 5% Dev Process | Submitted via Git repository which reflects an incremental revision history, branch operations, a Pull Request workflow, and contributions from all team members | 20%
+Uniqueness and Individuality | Exhibits creativity, and a unique set of functionality | 10% User Experience | Provides a simple, pleasant, and intuitive experience for the user, with clear usage instructions, and free of idiosyncrasies or errors | 15%
+Documentation | Contains a comprehensive README file | 20%
+Licensing | Contains an appropriate LICENSE file | 5%
+Security | Excludes sensitive information and credentials | 12.5%
+Quality | Simplified to remove or minimize code duplication | 7.5% Quality | Contains relevant automated tests | 10% BONUS Quality | Deployed to a continuous integration (CI) server | 5% BONUS Dev Process | Submitted via Git repository which reflects an incremental revision history, branch operations, a Pull Request workflow, and contributions from all team members | 20%

 This rubric is tentative, and may be subject to slight adjustments during the grading process.